LSS-USP/pmv_experiment/README.md

 This folder holds the results of the first scenario simulated.
-In the `scenario_1_validation/datasets` folder you will find three folders, one for each phase of the scenario, and in each of these folders, an `output.csv` file, which aggregates the results of the 20 rounds simulated, and a `rounds` folder, which stores the results of each of these rounds.
-In `scenario_1_validation/inputs` you will find the inputs used by the simulator for this scenario, where the `hex_map.xml` is the map used.
+In the `scenario_1_validation/datasets` folder you will find three folders, one for each phase of the scenario, and in each of these folders, an `output.csv` file, which aggregates the results of the 20 rounds simulated.
+Also, in each of these datasets folder there is a `rounds` folder, that stores the results of each round.
+In `scenario_1_validation/inputs` you will find the inputs used by the simulator for this scenario.

 #### `scenario_2_sao_paulo` folder

 This folder holds the results of the second scenario simulated.
-In the `scenario_2_sao_paulo/datasets` folder you will find three folders, one for each phase of the scenario, and in each of these folders, an `output.csv` file, which aggregates the results of the 20 rounds simulated, and a `rounds` folder, which stores the results of each of these rounds.
-In `scenario_2_sao_paulo/inputs` you will find the inputs used by the simulator for this scenario, where the `map.xml` is the map used.
+In the `scenario_2_sao_paulo/datasets` folder you will find three folders, one for each phase of the scenario, and in each of these folders, an `output.csv` file, which aggregates the results of the 20 rounds simulated.
+Also, in each of these datasetss folder there is a `rounds` folder, that stores the results of each round.
+In `scenario_2_sao_paulo/inputs` you will find the inputs used by the simulator for this scenario.

 #### `utils` folder

-This folder holds useful scripts that you might find useful if you want to reproduce everything that we used.
+This folder holds useful scripts and Jupyter Notebook that you might find useful if you want to reproduce everything that we used.
 For instance, here you can find a Jupyter Notebook that generates the `map.xml` file used by the simulator in the second scenario of the experiment.

 #### Data Analysis